djoly/httptest/README.md

 ### The CSV Tests File

 The CSV file is actually tab-delimited.
 There's not an option at this time to override the delimiter.
 Each row in the CSV file is considered a single test, or assertion.
 Each row must have, at minimum, two columns.
-The first it the URL path/query and the second the expected response code.
+The first is the URL path/query and the second is the expected response code.
 Optionally, a third column can be used to specify the Location header value.
 This is useful for testing 301 and 302 redirects.
 Below is a simple example (notice, no header!):

 ```
 /foo	403